SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Objects/ApiToken.md

 ## Errors

 When something goes wrong during the CRUD actions, the `TraceData` can contain one or more `ApiTokenErrors`.
-Below is a list of all possible `ErrorReasons`:
+Below is a list of all possible `ErrorReasons`.
+The `Id` property of the `ApiTokenErrors` object will always contain the ID of the API token that could not be created or updated.

 |Reason        |Description|
 |--------------|-----------|